How to make a website for business

 - Assistance from a web developer could be expensive.

-- May need to register and pay for a domain name separately.
+- You may need to register and pay for a domain name separately (Squarespace does not supply every type of domain name.
+Some names require external management).

 11 Steps using a website builder